| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣ "which go out to the kings of the whole world" This may be an allusion to Ps.
 2:2, which forms the imagery of these last chapters of Revelation.

-Special Topic: World (several terms)
+Special Topic: World (several terms), II.
+C.

 ▣ "gather them together for the war of the great day of God" The description of a major battle of judgment appears in Rev. 6:2-8; 11:7-10; 12:17; 16:14; 17:14; 19:19 and 20:8.
-It is possible these all represent one battle from different perspectives (i.e., parallelism).
-I think in this context it refers to the temporal divine judgment on apostate Israel by means of the Roman army (i.e., the Jewish War with Rome, A.D.
+It is possible these all represent one battle from different perspectives (i.e. parallelism).
+I think in this context it refers to the temporal divine judgment on apostate Israel by means of the Roman army (i.e. the Jewish War with Rome, A.D.
 66-70).

 Special Topic: Second Coming, IV.